cchaonie/parse-stacktrace/README.md

 To get the same effect, what needs to happen in sharedb side?
 1. get the split text node and the part that belongs to the new text node.
 This requires *delete string* and *insert object*
 2. change the text node to a paragraph.
 This requires *delete object* and *insert object*

+### How "merge_node" works in slate

+Contrast to the split_node, when delete all text in one line, merge_node will be triggered when the last text is deleted and 2 merge_node operations will be dispatched.

+The first merge_node is to merge 2 paragraphs.
+The result is the text node of the to be deleted paragraph will be appended to the previous sibling paragraph, which means the previous sibling paragraph will have 2 text nodes in its children.

+The second merge_node is to merge the 2 text nodes of the previous paragraph because it has a empty text node, which is the text node from the last merge_node operation.